 Cough and cold

 Coughs and colds are extremely common in young children.
-Over the first year of life, your child is likely to have up to 8 of these episodes.
+Over the first few years

 - Coughing is the body's natural way of clearing infection

-- Most of these are likely to be caused by a virus, which means that antibiotics are of no benefit (and may actually result in side effects such as rash and diarrhoea, as well as increasing the risk of them developing antibiotic resistance)
+- Most of these are likely to be caused by a virus, which means that antibiotic don’t help.
+Antibiotics might cause side effects such as rash and diarrhoea, or increase the risk of developing antibiotic resistance.

-- Having green snot or a noisy chest does not mean that your child has an infection requiring antibiotics
+- Having green snot or a noisy chest does not mean that your child has an infection needing antibiotics

 - Coughing can wake a child in the night but does not mean the illness is more severe